-The flood risk in the Broads is from both fluvial and tidal sources and the whole character and development in the Broads over many hundreds of years has been closely associated with the water environment and flood risk.
+The flood risk in the Broads is mainly from both fluvial and tidal sources and the whole character and development in the Broads over many hundreds of years has been closely associated with the water environment and flood risk.
 Much of the Broads area is defended by flood defence embankments, which are maintained by the Environment Agency to reduce flooding.
 The flood defences, where they exist, only reduce the risk of flooding and will never eliminate it; this has been the historic case within the Broads.
 Flooding can cause damage to property and infrastructure.
 Coastal flooding can be particularly damaging.
 In extreme cases, flooding can lead to loss of life.
 The threat of flooding can also cause fear and distress to local residents.
 On the other hand, flooding is also a natural process within a floodplain.
 In some circumstances it can be beneficial to wildlife.

 - Preferred option: Positive on all aspects.
 This is an overarching policy that seeks to address all the SA Objective areas.
 There are more detailed policies that fall from this overarching policy.
 There could be some conflict between the individual aspects of this policy and this is teased out as each detailed policy is assessed. - No overarching Policy.
+Rely on the PINS/Sustainable Development policy only.
 Not having a policy does not mean that these issues will not be considered or addressed.
 A policy does however provide more certainty.
-It addresses all of the aspects of sustainable development in the Broads and relates to the special qualities of the Broads and therefore a policy is prudent. - More detailed policy: Not rated as the individual policies in this Local Plan are detailed and meet the thrust of this overarching policy.
+It is felt that this policy gives more detail and a local aspect to a sustainable development policy. - More detailed policy: Not rated as the individual policies in this Local Plan are detailed and meet the thrust of this overarching policy.
 These will be topic-specific strategic policies and the dev elopement management policies.

-• This policy is an overarching policy and is therefore informed by all the evidences quoted elsewhere in this document.
+This policy is an overarching policy and is therefore informed by all the evidences quoted elsewhere in this document.